Hurling: Scoring

 Scoring is achieved by sending the sliotar between the opposition's goal posts.
 The posts, which are at each end of the field, are H posts as in rugby football but with a net under the crossbar as in association football.
 The posts are 6.4 m apart and the crossbar is 2.44 m above the ground.

 If the ball goes over the crossbar, a point is scored and a white flag is raised by an umpire.
 If the ball goes below the crossbar, a goal, worth three points, is scored, and a green flag is raised by an umpire.
 A goal must be scored by either a striking motion or by directly soloing the ball into the net.
 The goal is guarded by a goalkeeper.
 Scores are recorded in the format {goal total} – {point total}.
 For example, the 1996 All-Ireland final finished: Wexford 1–13 Limerick 0–14.
 Thus Wexford won by two points (1–13 being worth sixteen points).

-In speech, a score consisting of at least one goal and one point is read as simply the two numbers, so Wexford's 1–13 is read "one thirteen"; the words "goals" and "points" invariably omitted.
-Goals are never "converted" into points; it is incorrect to describe a score of 1–13 as "sixteen".
-2–0 would be referred to as "two goals", never "two zero".
-Likewise, 0–10 would be referred to as "ten points", never "zero ten".
-0–0 is said "no score".
-So the Wexford/Limerick match score would be read as "Wexford one thirteen, Limerick fourteen points".